top of page

 a bit about me

-I am a psychologist with fifteen years' experience in a wide variety of settings.
+I am a psychologist with over twenty years' experience in a wide variety of settings.
 After gaining a Masters of Counselling Psychology at Macquarie University in 2007, I began working in drug and alcohol rehabilitation where I developed an understanding of how trauma can affect people’s lives, and how resilient people can be regardless of all sorts of horrible events.

 As I was enthusiastic to understand the lived experience of my clients, I chose to work in places where people were marginalised and largely rejected by society.
 So I worked in prisons, and in hospitals where people had suffered from mental illness for years.
 The people I helped often reported to me that they felt abused by the health system, and were often given diagnoses that “doomed” them to be ill for their whole lives.
 This work taught me humility, the value of human connection, and that we all deserve to pursue our hopes and dreams.
 I learned the effectiveness of working with families, and the whole system that someone lives in — whether that be a school, institution, or workplace.
 My exposure to entrenched mental health issues sparked my desire for early intervention.
 This passion, as well as having an adept facility with creative therapy techniques, turned my work towards children, youth adolescents/young people, and families.
 I have spent more than twelve years working with children in schools, NGOs and private clinics, conducting family therapy, education programs, and groupwork.
 I have found that teenagers and their families are challenged by the changing social climate, information technology, trauma from bullying and risk from self-harm and eating disorders.
 I have helped many who have found it hard to fit in, given labels of ADHD, anxiety disorders, autism.
 I work with them in a practical way, collaborating with teachers, doctors and occupational therapists in order to help them build a positive picture of themselves and thus an identity of strength and social connection.